 We look at three criteria for success:

-Process: Do they know what to do?
+- Process: Do they know what to do?

-Platform: Have you trained them on how to do it?
+- Platform: Have you trained them well?

-Follow the Content>Checklist>Software process to scale up.
+Follow the CCS or Content-Checklist-Software process to scale up.

 A good test for a great client is to raise prices– gasp, I said it.
-If you’re truly delivering value, they’ll have no problem paying more.
-Even I often struggle with mustering the courage to do this, but if you’re proving your value, then making the case should be easy.
+If you’re delivering value, they’ll have no problem paying more.
+Even I often struggle with mustering the courage to do this, but if you’re proving your value, making the case should be easy.

 If your training content is solid, you’ll have produced checklists for execution.
 These checklists repeated at scale create opportunities for automation– so you’d build or hire this out.